 script is presumably a headless, background process.
 Even if it works

-correctly currently, it can start silently failing in future, without
+correctly currently, it can start silently failing in the future without

-You can set up cron.roflcopter.fr to notify you whenever the backup script does not run on time or does not complete successfully.
+You can set up cron.roflcopter.fr to notify you whenever the backup script does not run on time, or it does not complete successfully.
 Here are the steps to do that.

 If you have not already, sign up for a free cron.roflcopter.fr account.